ZQ-Struggle/ZQ-Struggle.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year Ph.D. student at the School of Software, Tsinghua University, under the supervision of Prof. [Yu Jiang](https://sites.google.com/site/jiangyu198964/home).
+I am now a fourth-year Ph.D. student at the School of Software, Tsinghua University, supervised by Prof. [Yu Jiang](https://sites.google.com/site/jiangyu198964/home).
 I completed my BS degree from the School of Computer Science at Beijing University of Posts and Telecommunications in 2020.
-My research interests are centered around program analysis, system security, and artificial intelligence security.
+My research focus lies in program analysis, system security, and artificial intelligence security.
+If you have any questions, please feel free to contract me.
 **Email: QuanZh98@gmail.com**

 Publication